Clone, Link, or Email Contacts and More

 Publish and send out customer statements

 You can send a statement of transactions for a desired period to a contact very easily.
 Click on the Statement tab from the Contact Overview page, and select the period for which you wish to generate the statement.
 You can later export the statement as PDF, and email it to your contact.
+You can also send the list of unpaid invoices along with the statement.
 Statements can only be published and sent out to contacts marked as Customer

 Select the date range of the report from the drop down options such as month, quarter, year etc. In case you need a report for a custom period, select ‘Custom’ option from the date range drop down and specify the ‘From’ and ‘To’ dates in the adjoining fields.